lkvi8686/Regression/README.md

 **Exogeneity** – Exogeneity is a standard assumption of regression and it means that each X variable does not depend on the dependent variable Y, rather Y depends on the Xs and on Error (e).
 In simple terms X is completely unaffected by Y.

 **Sample Size – In linear regression**, it is desirable that the number of records should be at least 10 or more times the number of independent variables to avoid the curse of dimensionality

+**********************************************************************************************************************************************************************************************************
+Important Model Performance Metrics
+Coefficient of Determination (R square)
+It suggests the proportion of variation in Y which can be explained with the independent variables.
+Mathematically, it is the ratio of predicted values and observed values, i.e.

+RSquare

+If our fit is perfect then

+If then R2 = 0 indicates a poor fit.
+Thus it lies between 0 and 1.
+If the value of R2 is 0.912 then this suggests that 91.2% of the variation in Y can be explained with the help of given explanatory variables in that model.
+In other words, it explains the proportion of variation in the dependent variable that is explained by the independent variables.
+R square solely not such a good measure:
+On addition of a new variable the error is sure to decrease, thus R square always increases whenever a new variable is added to our model.
+This may not describe the importance of a variable.
+For eg. In a model determining the price of the house, suppose we had the variables GDP, Inflation rate, Area.
+If we add a new variable: no. of plane crashes (which is irrelevant) then still R square will increase.

+Adjusted R square:
+Adjusted R square is given by:  or

+Adjusted R-Square

+where k is the no. of regressors or predictors.
+Adjusted R square will always be less than or equal to R square.
+On addition of a variable then R square in numerator and 'k' in the denominator will increase.
+If the variable is actually useful then R square will increase by a large amount and 'k' in the denominator will be increased by 1.
+Thus the magnitude of increase in R square will compensate for increase in 'k'.
+On the other hand, if a variable is irrelevant then on its addition R square will not increase much and hence eventually adjusted R square will increase.

+Important Model Performance Metrics
+Coefficient of Determination (R square)
+It suggests the proportion of variation in Y which can be explained with the independent variables.
+Mathematically, it is the ratio of predicted values and observed values, i.e.

+RSquare

+If our fit is perfect then

+If then R2 = 0 indicates a poor fit.
+Thus it lies between 0 and 1.
+If the value of R2 is 0.912 then this suggests that 91.2% of the variation in Y can be explained with the help of given explanatory variables in that model.
+In other words, it explains the proportion of variation in the dependent variable that is explained by the independent variables.
+R square solely not such a good measure:
+On addition of a new variable the error is sure to decrease, thus R square always increases whenever a new variable is added to our model.
+This may not describe the importance of a variable.
+For eg. In a model determining the price of the house, suppose we had the variables GDP, Inflation rate, Area.
+If we add a new variable: no. of plane crashes (which is irrelevant) then still R square will increase.

+Adjusted R square:
+Adjusted R square is given by:  or

+Adjusted R-Square

+where k is the no. of regressors or predictors.
+Adjusted R square will always be less than or equal to R square.
+On addition of a variable then R square in numerator and 'k' in the denominator will increase.
+If the variable is actually useful then R square will increase by a large amount and 'k' in the denominator will be increased by 1.
+Thus the magnitude of increase in R square will compensate for increase in 'k'.
+On the other hand, if a variable is irrelevant then on its addition R square will not increase much and hence eventually adjusted R square will increase.

+Thus as a general thumb rule if adjusted R square increases when a new variable is added to the model, the variable should remain in the model.
+If the adjusted R square decreases when the new variable is added then the variable should not remain in the model.**